 Traditionally, the bride's parents -- as hosts -- head the receiving line and are first to greet guests, followed by the bride and groom and then the groom's parents.
 Many lines we've seen also include the entire bridal party (if there's room), and sometimes even grandparents (if they're able).
 Today, however, with more couples contributing to or paying for their own weddings, the lines have blurred (so to speak).
 The couple may wish to stand alone, especially if the majority of guests are their friends, or they may stand with just the moms while the dads circulate among and welcome the crowd during the cocktail hour.

 Divorced & Remarried Parents

 This may be one of the stickier situations you'll encounter when orchestrating the big day, and the resolution often depends on the relationships between the relevant parties.
 If your parents are divorced, they should not stand next to one another in line -- even if they are sharing hosting duties -- as this gives the impression that they are still a couple.
 Instead, place Mom on one side of you and the groom, then the groom's parents, then Dad.
 If this arrangement doesn't sit well, consider placing another family member or an honor attendant between them.
 And what about stepparents?
 Should you include them too?
 That depends: Do you have a good relationship with them?
 Is your mom/dad capable of sharing this duty with your stepmom/dad with civility and grace?
 You should strive to make everyone feel as comfortable as possible.
-If this arrangement gets the green light, simply have your father stand with his new wife, and your mother with her new husband.
+If this arrangement gets the green light, simply have your parents stand with their new partners.
 This way guests will understand the relationships.